QuickBooks

 Goal

-How might we help customers better understand where their money is and when they are getting paid?
+Help customers better understand where their money is and when they are getting paid?

 Outcome

-+125% increase in unique daily users
+in unique daily page visits

 “I don’t like how everything is minimized, I don’t want to have to open multiple pages to get to the details.”